How To Build Resilient, Focused Learners with SEL And Mindful Activities

 Let me explain.
 Children today live in a world filled with technology — iPad interaction from birth, social media from pre-teens and access to everything and anything on the Internet from a very young age.
 Don’t get me wrong, as a teacher I know technology can be an amazing tool for learning.
 Extraordinary really.
 What does deeply trouble me, is the negative aspect of child/learner interaction with technology.

 I have come back to teaching after four years away.
 What I found on my return, was many children (dare I say the boys) had a much lower attention span than I had previously experienced in my teaching practice.
 Where once I had five- and six-year-olds listening and focused for 15 minutes, they were now only engaged for around five minutes.
-After that period of time, eyes started to roam, feet began to fidget and turning around seems a more entertaining thing to do!
+After that period of time, eyes started to roam, feet began to fidget and turning around seemed a more entertaining thing to do!

 In a time of technology overload, and on-line and off-line societal pressures, I have come to the conclusion that we need to formally teach our children the following: